shiveenp/Taggit/README.md

 # Taggit

-Taggit is a repository starred repositories organisation tool for Github.
+Taggit is a starred repositories organisation tool for Github.
 It was built to enable easy tagging and organisation of repositories in your Github stars and allows easy recall for libraries or cool projects you found but forgot the name of.